5th Special Forces Group (United States): Insertion

-Special Forces Operational Detachments 555 and A-595 were inserted into Afghanistan at night in zero-visibility conditions aboard two MH-47 Chinook helicopters.
+Special Forces Operational Detachment Alpha teams 555 and 595 were inserted into Afghanistan at night in zero-visibility conditions aboard two MH-47 Chinook helicopters.

-Operational Detachment Alpha (ODA) 555 and 595, both 12-man teams, plus Air Force combat controllers, were the second and third groups of Task Force Dagger and the first American military personnel to enter Afghanistan.
+Operational Detachments Alpha (ODA) 555 and 595, both 12-man teams, plus Air Force combat controllers, were the second and third groups of Task Force Dagger and the first American military personnel to enter Afghanistan.
 An initial insertion was tried on October 17 but was aborted due to weather conditions.
 Two days later, on 19 October, the two teams were flown from the former Soviet Karshi-Khanabad Air Base in Uzbekistan more than 300 km across the 4900 m Hindu Kush mountains.
 They flew in two 160th Special Operations Aviation Regiment MH-47E Chinook helicopters, escorted by two "DAP" (Direct Action Penetrator) MH-60L Black Hawks.
 Conditions were marginal due to the altitude and icing in the Hindu Kush.

 The Direct Action Penetrators were forced to turn back when they were unable to negotiate a pass.
 At certain altitudes, the troops had to use single-use "bailout bottles" because of the lack of oxygen.
 As there were only enough bottles for the outbound flight, the mission was "one way" for the soldiers.
 Due to the length of the journey, the pilots needed to refuel mid-flight; these refuelings were carried out at low altitude under black out conditions and radio silence.
 By the end of the flight, the MH-47 crews had set a world record for combat rotorcraft, refueling three times over 11 hours of flight.
 After refueling, they flew into a sand storm and heavy fog which created near-zero visibility conditions.

 ODA 555 was dropped off in the Panjshir River Valley just 20 miles north of Kabul, where they linked up with warlord Fahim Khan and his Northern Alliance forces.
 The Northern Alliance was in a stalemate with Taliban forces near Bagram Airfield and it was hoped that the ODA would be able to help tip the balance.
 The second Chinook dropped off ODA 595, led by Capt.
 Mark D. Nutsch, onto a farmer's field at 0200, in the Dari-a-Souf Valley, about 80 km south of Mazar-i-Sharif.
 The teams arrived only 39 days after the Al-Qaeda attack on the World Trade Center for what was anticipated to be a year-long mission.
 The teams were extremely isolated, hundreds of miles from any allied forces.
 In the event of injuries or retreat, any possible extraction would take hours or days to arrive.
 On arrival, both teams linked up with the Northern Alliance and 'Jawbreaker' CIA advisers.
 Several of the CIA team members previously served in U.S. military special operations, but were in the country as civilian operators.

 In the southern portion of Afghanistan, a company-sized element of about 200 Rangers from the 3rd Battalion, 75th Ranger Regiment were flown in on four Lockheed MC-130 aircraft and captured a desert landing strip south of the city of Kandahar in Operation Rhino.